What is Tetrahydrofuran?

 Butyl tri glycol (also known as BTGE, butyl tri tetra, triethylene glycol butyl ether, butoxy triglycol and triglycol monobutyl ether) is a clear, colourless liquid with a mild odour and the formula C10H22O4 / CH3(CH2)3(OCH2CH2)3OH.
 It is part of a group of glycol ethers with low volatility and strong coupling properties.
 It is miscible in water and has surface tension properties, making it useful in household and industrial cleaners.

 Synonyms: THF, oxolane, 1,4-epoxybutane, oxacyclopentane, butylene oxide, cyclo tetramethylene oxide.

 Flashpoint: 6 °F / -14.4 °C

 Boiling Point: 151 °F at 760 mm Hg

 Water Solubility: miscible

 How is it produced?

-In the Reppe process, ethyne and formaldehyde are used as the raw materials that produce 1,4 butanediol, at the first step.
-Tetrahydrofuran can then be obtained by dehydration under the existence of an acidic ion exchange resin.
+In the Reppe process, ethyne and formaldehyde are used as the raw materials that produce 1,4-butanediol, at the first step.
+Tetrahydrofuran can then be obtained via the acid-catalyzed dehydration of 1,4-butanediol in the presence of an acidic ion exchange resin.
 This is currently the main method of extraction employed throughout the world.

-Another method is a butadiene chlorination process but the method most likely to be employed in the future is one that was developed by DuPont.
-This involves oxidising n-butane to create maleic anhydride and this is then followed by catalytic hydrogenation.
+Another method is a two-step butadiene chlorination process that yields 70-75% THF.
+Developed by DuPont, it involves oxidising n-butane to create maleic anhydride followed by catalytic hydrogenation over a palladium catalyst.
 It is a relatively simple process and one that is of interest to chemical producers.